matthew-brett/mcpmark/README.md

 # Multiple component marking

-Some tools I use when marking homeworks with multiple Jupyter notebook components.
+Some tools I use when marking homework with multiple Jupyter notebook components.

 The notebooks may have questions for manual marking, and plots for marking.